m-farhan-hamim/NetShield-DNS-Resolver-by-PSBDx/README.md

 ```

 The `SHA-256 digest` line in the output should match the fingerprint above.
 If it doesn't, don't install the file.

+> [!WARNING]
+> A build signed with a different key is not an official release.
+Besides the security risk, it might break remote features such as update checks, the VPN service, log saving and remote notifications.
+See the [warning above](#building-from-source).

 ---